 Jessica LaGarde has been teaching creative movement in the metro area since 2005 and is passionate about helping children discover and explore their bodies and the world around them.
 She was trained by Joye Newman, MA to teach preschool creative movement for Kids’ Moving Company, a Bethesda-based creative movement studio.
-In 2017, she completed her Baby & Toddler Yoga Teacher Training through Childlight Yoga and has worked with Breathing Space Family Yoga ever since.
+In 2017, she completed her Baby, Toddler, and Children’s Yoga Teacher Training through Childlight Yoga and has worked with Breathing Space Family Yoga ever since.
 Jessica teaches classes for infants-adults, directs BSFY yoga camps, and does much of the behind the scenes business administration.